jeffbass/imagehub/README.rst

 **imagehub** receives and stores event messages and event images from multiple sources simultaneously.
 The sources are Raspberry Pi (and other) computers running **imaganode** to capture and send selected images and event messages.

-**imagehub** also has a playback program that can playback images and events that is has stored:
+By design, **imagehub** is a very simple program.
+Analysis of images or responses to queries about event logs are handled by other programs.

-**Show a playback of images and logs for a given time period**
+**Show the event log and related coyote images side by side**
 .. image:: docs/images/still_and_moving.png

 .. contents::